‘We want to create that umbrella of safety for the LGBTQ+ community’: Folx Health CEO Liana Douillet Guzmán

 The Folx Library — a free information resource for the LGBTQ+ community.
 Photo: Folx Health

-Folx launched ‘The Library’ last year as a free resource.
-Can you tell us more about the value it provides to the LGBTQ+ community?
+Folx launched ‘The Library’ last year as a free resource, why is that so valuable to your community?

 We’re a source of trusted information for our community.
 There’s a lot of information out there that’s either incorrect or steeped in judgement and scapegoating.
 And even academic papers — we’re not a community that the incumbent model is invested in terms of building a broad understanding.
 And so being able to go to a place where you know you’ll get clinically accurate information that is free of judgement is something that we knew that we could do better than anybody else.